Mike SchleifExecutive Biography

 Sempris, LLC is a privately-held business services company based in Minnetonka, Minnesota, that develops and manages membership and customer relationship marketing programs.
 Since Sempris is heavily invested in credit card processing, I was brought on board to maximize security, and to automate as much production file and transaction processing as possible.

 Automation removes hands and eyes from sensitive information.
 All data exchanges with banks, credit card processors, clients and vendors traverse the internet inside encrypted tunnels.
 All files remain encrypted, except during internal processing.
 All decrypted files are deleted immediately after processing.
 All online data exchanges are via SSL and are processed securely, never existing in readable format.
 All passwords and encryption keys are stored encrypted and are decrypted only during transaction processing.
 Credit card numbers are hashed (i.e., one way encryption.)
 The hosts on which these processes run are on an isolated VLAN, accessible only by few people using two-factor RSA authentication.
 Quarterly internal PCI audits are conducted and fully documented.
-At the end of each year, an accredited third party auditor performs a formal audit, results of which are published and available to authorities.
+At the end of each year, an accredited third party Qualified Security Assessor (QSA) performs a Level 1 onsite assessment, results of which are published as the Report on Compliance (ROC).

 Automation is the key to this success.
 All exceptions are formally published as Security Incidents, including all actions and resolution.
 All changes to systems and processes are recorded as projects, trouble tickets and Change Board Requests.
 Access is granted only after formal Need to Know review.